Bank of Baroda

 The Bank's financial accounting and reporting systems given its complexity are highly dependent on the Bank's IT systems.

 The Bank's IT architecture supports the Bank's day-to-day business operations.
-Given the size of the Bank, enormous volume of transactions are being processed and recorded on multiple applications.
+Given the size of the Bank, enormous volume of transactions are being processed and recorded through multiple applications.

 The reliability and security of IT systems plays a very important role in the operations of the Bank.
 Hence controls in the system architecture are required to ensure that the applications process the data as expected and that changes are made in an appropriate manner.